Parallel Computing for Data Science Fall 2022 (EN 601.420/620)

 The guidelines of Johns Hopkins’ undergraduate ethics policy and graduate student conduct policy apply to all activities associated with this course.
 Additionally, students are subject to the Computer Science Academic Integrity Code.

-In addition, the specific ethics guidelines for this course are: Students are encouraged to consult with each other and even collaborate on all programming assignments.
-This means that students may look at each other’s code, pair program, and even help each other debug.
+Students are encouraged to consult with each other and even collaborate on all programming activities.
+This means that students may look at each other’s code, program in teams, and even help each other debug.
 Any code the was written together must have a citation (in code comments) that indicates who developed the code.
-Any code excerpted from outside sources must have a citation to the source (in code comments when the codee is used).
-Each assignment involves questions that analyze the assignment and connect the program to course concepts.
-The answers to these questions must be prepared independently by each student and must be work that is solely their own.
+Any code excerpted from outside sources must have a citation to the source (in code comments).
+You are also welcome to consult and use ChatGPT, Github Co-Pilot, or other AI tools.
+Again, you must cite how the code was generated.

-For any homework that is done in pairs or teams, all team members must be listed as collaborators in comments in the source code AND in any submitted documents (PDFs and notebooks).
+For programming that is done in pairs or teams, all team members must be listed as collaborators in comments in the source code AND in any submitted documents (PDFs and notebooks).
 You should also specify the nature and scope of the collaboration, shared programming, discussion, debugging, consulting.
 Failure to state a collaboration and its scope is an ethics violation and will be treated as such.

 Lecture Recordings and Attendance